 That night, when Judith and her handmaiden left the camp for their evening prayers, they carried out the head of the Assyrian general in their food basket.

 Got questions, comments or corrections about Judith and Holophernes?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.